uimaxbai/vscode-rosemary/README.md

 Fix a few major bugs I made in 1.0.0.

-For now, removing the 'variable without type' errors and unclosed quotation marks.
+For now, removing the 'variable without type' errors.

 Also use esbuild for bundling the extension for performance.